 I have seen all kinds of products including magnets, mileage boosters, engine oil, stickers, weird chemicals, etc. that all claim to improve fuel economy.
-Many of them even claim to have been tested by "independent third parties", however I have never heard of any that work, or work well enough to buy them.
+Many of them even claim to have been tested by "independent third parties", but I have never seen that work well enough for me to buy them.

 The best thing you can do is NOT BUY THEM.
 Just like there is no way to "get rich quick," there is no way to "increase fuel mileage by 20%" quick.
 The only proven ways to get better gas mileage is to follow my advice above.